MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Plan/Service-Manager-Performance.md

 ## Self-Service Portal Performance
 The Self-Service Portal is designed for easy access to incident and service request filing.
 It is not designed to handle thousands of users simultaneously.

-Performance testing for the Self-Service Portal was focused on typical “Monday morning” scenarios—specifically, to ensure that on Monday morning hundreds of users can log in within a span of 5 to 10 minutes and open incidents with acceptable (less than 4-to-5 second) response times.
+Performance testing for the Self-Service Portal was focused on typical ï¿½Monday morningï¿½ scenariosï¿½specifically, to ensure that on Monday morning hundreds of users can log in within a span of 5 to 10 minutes and open incidents with acceptable (less than 4-to-5 second) response times.
 This goal was achieved with the minimum hardware recommended in this document.

 ## Service-Level Objective Performance
 There is no specific number of service-level objectives that Service Manager supports.
 For example, if an organization typically has few incidents, it can support more service-level objectives than it might otherwise be capable of.
 However, a larger incident volume might necessitate either fewer service-level objectives or a scale-out of additional hardware and software, as appropriate.
 We recommend that you create no more than five service-level objectives for a typical 50,000-computer Service Manager configuration.
 You could possibly create more service-level objectives.
 However, because conditions vary greatly from organization to organization, Microsoft cannot provide a concrete recommendation for the number of service-level objectives that you should not exceed.
 If your deployment configuration suffers from poor performance as a result of the number of service-level objectives, we recommend that you scale out using the next-larger deployment scenario, as described in the [Supported Configurations for Service Manager](Supported-Configurations-for-Service-Manager.md) section of this guide.